AakashVelusamy/AakashVelusamy/README.md

 #### Student at PSG College of Technology 👨‍🎓

-- 📚 Pursuing M.Sc (Theoretical Computer Science)
+- 📚 Pursuing M.Sc in Theoretical Computer Science
 - 🌱 Currently learning Web Development
 - 📌 Interested in Competitive Programming
 - 🤔 Looking for help with Online Course Suggestions